Glossary of Terms

 Extenuating Circumstances

-Extenuating Circumstances (ECs) is a phrase which is used to describe serious and exceptional factors outside your control which adversely affected your performance during your study.
-These factors may have prevented you from attending examinations or other timed assessments or caused you to miss assessment submission dates.
-You can submit an EC claim to be considered by a panel with regard to your module(s).
+Extenuating Circumstances (ECs) is a phrase which is used to describe serious and exceptional factors outside your control which adversely affected performance during study.
+These factors may have prevented you from attending examinations or other timed assessments, or caused you to miss assessment submission dates.
+An EC claim can be submitted for considered by a panel with regard to affected module(s).

 Extension of Registration